cinapr/CheckLinkedinTopApplicantSnippet/README.md

 # Check LinkedIn Top Applicant Snippets
 Python script to check in which job you are top applicant.
-Usually it is hidden in : www.linkedin.com/jobs/collections/top-applicant
+Usually it is hidden in : [LinkedIn Top Applicant Jobs](https://www.linkedin.com/jobs/collections/top-applicant)

 This script processes a LinkedIn job collection HTML file to extract job posting details such as the job title, company name, and location.